adetalhouet/ocp-gitops/README.md

 ~~~

 The first script is to generate new overlay folders based on the existing ones, and adjust:
-- the FDQN in the various configuration to reflect that new cluster name
-The FQDN is as follow: $CLUSTER_NAME.rhtelco.io
+- the FDQN in the various configuration to reflect that new cluster name.
+The FQDN is as follow: `$CLUSTER_NAME.rhtelco.io`
 - the cluster name in the applicationset

 The second script deploys [few key elements](https://github.com/adetalhouet/ocp-gitops/blob/main/bootstrap/README.md) in the cluster and then, once ready, deploy the ArgoCD appliction acting as an apps-of-app.